 Watch their “Thank You Cam” speech below which includes nods to both Antioch College and Yellow Springs.

 American Factory follows the creation of an automotive glass factory near Dayton by Chinese-owned Fuyao USA.
-The plant occupies Moraine Assembly; a shuttered General Motors plant which was the subject of Reichert’s previous Oscar nominate film: The Last Truck.
+The plant occupies Moraine Assembly; a shuttered General Motors plant which was the subject of Reichert’s previous Oscar nominated film: The Last Truck.
 American Factory “illustrates the economic dynamics that have led the United States to its current state of political polarization.”
 (The New Yorker, 2019).

 The film premiered at the Sundance Film Festival in 2019 where it won best documentary feature, and was subsequently picked up by Netflix in association with Higher Ground Productions, Barack and Michelle Obama’s production company.
 The film has garnered wide acclaim with a 96% approval rating on Rotten Tomatoes with an average of 8.51/10.
-Among its many accolades American Factory has been won best documentary the Directors Guild of America Award, the Film Independent Spirit Award, and the Gotham Award Independent Film Award, and it has been nominated for the Producers Guild of America Awards under the category ‘Outstanding Producer of Documentary Theatrical Motion Pictures’.
+Among its many accolades, American Factory has won: best documentary from the Directors Guild of America Award, the Film Independent Spirit Award, and the Gotham Award Independent Film Award, and it has been nominated for the Producers Guild of America Awards under the category ‘Outstanding Producer of Documentary Theatrical Motion Pictures’.